-&lt;sup>12 Source: ANCOM
+&lt;sup>13 Source: ANCOM

-&lt;sup>13 4 years, issued from benchmark
+&lt;sup>14 4 years, issued from benchmark

-Total costs of operators consist of the provided information contained in the operators' accounts: network costs, un-attributable costs, and retail costs
+&lt;sup>15 Total costs of operators consist of the provided information contained in the operators' accounts : network costs, un-attributable costs, and retail costs

 Data retrieved from operators corresponds to the year 2010.
-Consequently, historic and forecast business overhead costs values are assumed to evolve in accordance with network OPEX costs.
+Consequently, historic and forecast business overhead costs values are assumed to evolve in accordance with network costs.